stashed/docs/docs/guides/latest/workloads/statefulset.md

 **Deploy Statefulset:**

-We are going to create a new Statefulset named `stash-recovered` and restore the inside it.
+We are going to create a new Statefulset named `stash-recovered` and restore the backed up data inside it.

 Below is the YAML of the Statefulset that we are going to create,